kailashthakuri/exchange/exchange-service/readme.md

 1. It usage the NBP api to initially load exchange rate for different countries against PLN.
-   Currently it saves middle exchange rates from Table A & B (from NBP api) in pln_mid_exchange table in local database and bid & ask exchange rates from Table C (from NBP api) in pln_exchange table in local database. it stores exchange rates for the last 10 data series. it load initial data only if local table is empty. it usage file based H2 database.
+   Currently it saves middle exchange rates from Table A & B (from NBP api) in pln_mid_exchange table in local database and bid & ask exchange rates from Table C (from NBP api) in pln_exchange table in local database. it stores exchange rates for the last 10 date series. it load initial data only if local table is empty. it usage file based H2 database.
 Database can be found in `data` folder in root of project.
-   `TODO (improvement) : loads latest exchanges rate published if available in NBA api.`
+   `TODO (improvement) : to load latest exchanges rate published if available in NBA api.`
 2. it exposes two apis
     1. Returns sell exchange rate for provided code and published date for PLN
     ```javascript